 The District is organized as a common school district.
 The District, governed by an elected seven-member board, operates grades K through 12 and is comprised of all or parts of ten taxing districts.
 In accordance with U.S. GAAP, the basic financial statements are required to include the District and any separate component units that have a significant operational or financial relationship with the District.
-The SOAR Charter School Ltd. was created in 2013-2014 to serve students in 5th through 8th grade in the Northland Pines School District with project-based curriculum.
-In 2014-2015 the SOAR Charter School expanded to grades 9-12 and added a Montessori Learning Center for grades 4K-4.
+The SOAR Charter School Ltd. was created to serve students in 5th through 12th grade in the Northland Pines School District with project-based curriculum and includes a Montessori Learning Center for grades 4K-4.
 The SOAR Charter School Ltd. is an instrumentality of the Northland Pines School District.
 Because the financial transactions are intermingled with the District, the SOAR Charter School Ltd. is blended into the District's financial statements as part of the general fund.